-Resolution and Letter of Support- 3 Points
+Resolution and Letter of Support-3 Points

-Applications will receive two points if they include a signed Letter of Support, resolution, or other formal demonstrations of consent11 from local government leaders (e.g. county commissioners, city councils, and/or local government officials, including department heads of planning commissions during an open public and noticed meeting etc.) obtained during or as a result of the public meeting.
+Applications will receive two points if they include a signed Letter of Support, resolution, or other formal demonstrations of consent12 from local government leaders (i.e. county commissioners, city councils, and/or local government officials, including department heads of planning commissions during an open public and noticed meeting) obtained during or as a result of the public meeting.
 Applications will receive an additional point if they include a signed letter of support from a community organization.
 These letters must indicate engagement with local leaders and include a long-term benefit to the community as a result of the collaboration between the provider and the community.
 Zero points will be awarded for applications without this documentation.
 Local leaders may provide letters of support for one or more applicants for the same Project Funding Area.

-Local and Regional Coordination Priority Broadband Projects
+Local and Regional Coordination Other Last-Mile Broadband Deployment Projects

-Community Engagement Maximum Points Application includes evidence of at least one local and/or regional meetings with governments and community organizations 4 Application includes at least one resolution or other formal demonstration of consent from local/regional government leaders 2
+Community Engagement Maximum Points Application includes evidence of at least one local and/or regional meetings with governments and community organizations 4 Application includes at least one resolution or other formal demonstration of consent from local/regional government leaders 2 Application includes at least one signed letter of support from a community organization such as a nonprofit, community anchor institution, chamber of commerce, etc. 1